 The Master degree in Criminal Justice, founded in 1972, is a rigorous academic program.
-It helps upper-level managers and administrators develop their critical thinking skills and will provide you with an interdisciplinary perspective on criminology and the criminal justice system.
+It helps students develop their critical thinking skills and provide them with an interdisciplinary perspective on criminology and the criminal justice system.
 It focuses on law enforcement, the judiciary, correctional systems, juvenile justice, and the formulation of laws and codes.
-A special benefit of the program is that it will prepare you not only to administer the current system, but also to become a pioneer in evaluating and changing it so that it is more responsive to the needs of the community.
+A special benefit of the program is that it prepares students not only to administer the current system, but also to become a pioneer in evaluating and changing it so that it is more responsive to the needs of the community.
+Students enrolled in the MCJ Program have the option of declaring a concentration.

-Upon completion of the program, you will have mastery of the concepts and theories associated with the various components of criminology and the criminal justice system; have an in-depth knowledge of the theories of crime causation; and develop skills necessary to utilize research methods in conducting and evaluating criminology and criminal justice issues.
-You will also have the skills you need to:
+Upon completion of the program, students will have mastery of the concepts and theories associated with the various components of criminology and the criminal justice system; have an in-depth knowledge of the theories of crime causation; and develop skills necessary to utilize research methods in conducting and evaluating criminology and criminal justice issues.
+Students will also have the skills needed to:

 - Develop an understanding of criminology and the components of the criminal justice system including law enforcement, courts, and corrections.